davidredziniak/pclone/README.md

 ```

 Updates:
-- 07/05/24: Refactor code, add proxies, move away from geckodriver and use undetected chromedriver
+- 07/05/24: Refactor code, add proxies, move away from geckodriver to use undetected chromedriver